linode/apl-docs/docs/for-devs/get-started/lab-3.md

 As a team member, you can create and manage your own repositories.

 :::info
-Otomi does not create a group in Gitea that contains all the team members.
 Team members first have to sign in to Gitea (using OpenID), after which they are automatically added to the correct team.
 :::

 :::info
-The `otomi-admin` account is unable to login with OpenID, this account needs to login with the normal login form.
+The `otomi-admin` account is unable to login with OpenID, this account needs to login with the user/password login form.
 :::

+In these labs we'll be using a Team called `labs` and a user called `labs-user`.

 ## Create a private repository